 Rather than tailoring disconnected designs to each of an ever-increasing number of web devices, we can treat them as facets of the same experience.
 We can design for an optimal viewing experience, but embed standards-based technologies into our designs to make them not only more flexible, but more adaptive to the media that renders them.
 In short, we need to practice responsive web design.

-You can test your site on Google’s test page.
+You can test your site for responsiveness on Google’s test page.

 You can see what your site looks like on screens of different sizes in a number of ways.
 One is another Google tool: the Resizer.